Inventure71/Project_SYNTAX_V2/Game/README.md

   - Grass fields: eating attempts to find ammo via per-cow probability (`Cow.ammo_find_probability`).
   - Golden fields: eating never gives ammo; instead, roll `GoldenField.drop_probability` to spawn a weapon pickup (e.g., Bow).
 - **Weapons and Ammo**:
+  - Engine supports any number of weapon types; define as many `Weapon` instances as desired.
+The equip/shoot/pickup/projectile pipeline is type-agnostic.
-  - You can hold at most one weapon.
+  - You can hold at most one active weapon per cow by default.
 If unarmed and you touch a pickup, you auto-equip it.
   - Shooting consumes ammo according to weapon `ammo_per_shot`.
 Shots only occur if `can_fire(ammo)`.
   - Projectiles belong to mid-air, collide with blocking obstacles, and can damage other characters on hit.
 - **Size Scaling**: